emirhanai/Estimated-annual-CO2-emissions-from-diesel-generators-at-mobile-or-cell-towers/README.md

 # **Machine Learning software that predicts annual CO2 emissions from base stations around the World**
-I developed a machine learning application about total wind installations by country and new onshore and offshore wind installations in Europe in 2020.
-This machine learning records the decision tree mechanism with a visual feast (saves as .dot) and makes a country estimate based on the entered values.
+I developed Machine Learning software that predicts annual CO2 emissions from base stations around the world.
+With this machine learning software, you will be able to predict how much CO2 is emitted by base stations in which country, year by year.
+You will also be able to find the predicted country.
+The decision tree is automatically saved as .dot.
+The data has been meticulously entered by me and the software is completely original.

 The values you enter should be (respectively):